 English daisies like cool temperatures and do not tolerate excessive heat.
 In hot summers, it is not uncommon for English daisies to die off and require removal.
 However, they can withstand light frosts.
 Because they love moist soil, medium to higher humidity levels are ideal.

-English daisies do not heavily soak up nutrients, but they still benefit from the occasional fertilizing.
+English daisies are heavy feeders and prefer nutrient-rich soil.
+They benefit from the occasional fertilizing.
 Use a well-balanced, slow-release fertilizer in the spring.
 Depending on your soil, you may want to feed them once a month during their growing season.

 Varieties of English Daisy